opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 	}

-The temperature is obtained from the Thermal resource by retrieving the Thermal resource.
+The temperature can be obtained from the Thermal resource by retrieving the Thermal resource.

 	GET /redfish/v1/Chassis/Ch-1/Thermal